-When Kai Schätzel looks out of the window of his home, he can see his vineyards, just 270 yards (250 metres) away.
-Weingut Schätzel, a winery in the Rheinhessen region of Germany that produces mostly Riesling, has been in his family over 600 years, and it’s important for him to be able to keep a close eye on his vines—not least over the past few decades, as increasingly temperamental weather conditions require close monitoring.
+When Kai Schätzel looks out of the window of his home, he can see his vineyards, just 270 yards (250 meters) away.
+Weingut Schätzel, a winery in the Rheinhessen region of Germany that produces mostly Riesling, has been in his family over 600 years, and it’s important for him to be able to keep a close eye on his wine harvest—not least over the past few decades, as increasingly temperamental climate change conditions require close monitoring.

 Schätzel, like so many other of his fellow wine producers across the world, is experiencing first-hand the effects of global climate change.
 The impact differs across the world.
 Some vineyards, such as those in the UK, are even feeling benefits from rising temperatures; other regions are seeing drought, fires, and frost.

 “Fifty years ago, wet summers were normal; the biggest problem of German farming was moldiness,” says Schätzel.
 “That’s not what’s happening any more.
 It’s getting drier and drier and hotter and hotter at the same time, so the vines consume more water but they get less.”